-Yesterday, I gave a short lecture and demonstration on how to perform in-class group activities.
+Yesterday, I gave a short demonstration and workshop on how to perform in-class group activities.
 My path to embracing group activities has been long and winding.
 As an undergrad, I absolutely despised group work.
 Partly, this was pure stubbornness and partly, as I’ve come to understand, this was poor planning by my old instructors.
 My views on group work altered significantly when I was trained to teach freshman composition and rhetoric at UCSB and thus I returned to my old seminar yesterday to offer my insights to this year’s new batch of writing instructors.

 The class was comprised of about 20 graduate students who all had some previous teaching experience.
 To begin, I asked how many of them alreadly included group work as an intergral part of their classroo practices.
 Less than one-quarter of the group raised their hands.
 This was not surprising, I’ve found many have had similar negative experiecnes of group work as myself.
 I then turned to giving an outline of the potential benefits and drawbacks of group work [Slide 1].
 Ultimately, I’ve come to feel that the negatives associated with group work can be significantly mitigated (except for the extra time it takes to do it) and the benefits can be amplified if one structures group activities well.

-Since this short commtarial lecture was for a class of new writing instructors, I provided them with instructions of how a group activity built for them might look [SLide 3].
+Since this short commtarial lecture was for a class of new writing instructors, I provided them with instructions of how a group activity built for them might look [Slide 3].
 Note the question was simple and direct and I provided some example to stimulate ideas.
 In addition, there was a clear expectation tha the response needed to be written down and there was a clear (short) time limit.